scottmk/ti4-reference/snippets/leaders/base/yin-commander.md

 At any time:

 This card satisfies a green technology prerequisite.

-When you research a tech owned by another player, you may return 1 of your infantry to reinforcements to ignore its prerequisites.
+When you research a technology owned by another player, you may return 1 of your infantry to reinforcements to ignore all prerequisites.

 :ti4-tech-biotic:
+{ .tech-type }

+---

+_It is said that Omar's creation of the genetic spinner loom is the greatest breakthrough for the Brotherhood since Darien's first forbidden research centuries ago._